fgsect/unicorefuzz/README.md

 ## Troubleshooting

 If you got trouble running unicorefuzz, follow these rulse, worst case feel free to reach out to us, for example to @domenuk on twitter.
+For some notes on debugging and developing ucf and afl-unicorn further, read [DEVELOPMENT.md](./DEVELOPMENT.md)

 ### No instrumentation